Sunspar/rust-oauth2-provider/README.md

 #### RFC 7662
 - Not all optional fields are available (2.2)

-## Logging
-This project uses the log and log4rs crates.
-Log4RS is great as it allows you to compose loggers from various modules at different levels.
-You can look at the default `log4rs.yml` for more information.
-By default, we log to the `log/logger.log` file.

 ## Security Notice
 A custom fmt::Debug implementation exists for Client in order to make sure that client secrets arent accidentally leaked during logging.